 - Have a dance off with your kids, like this dad – bound to get the endorphins flowing!

-- The Body Coach Joe Wicks is putting together daily workouts for kids called PE with Joe on his YouTube channel (he also has workouts for adults and one especially for seniors so worth checking out).
+- Back in March 2020, The Body Coach Joe Wicks put together daily workouts for kids called PE with Joe on his YouTube channel (he also has workouts for adults and one especially for seniors so worth checking out).

 - I am an ambassador for Smiling Mind and they have some wonderful audio tracks to help the whole family be more mindful and feel a lot less anxious and calm.
 Check out their free app.